 Have you ever rummaged through your drawers, pulled out what appeared to be matching socks, but found out later in the day, they were actually black and dark blue?

 If you have a tight budget, then you might think that going with low CRI bulbs will save you some money.
-But in reality, this can hurt you, especially if you're running a business.
+However, high CRI light bulbs cost very little more than equivalent lower CRI bulbs.

 Choose the Right Type of Lighting for Your Home